How to get egocentric global maps in HouseExpo

 By Bolun Dai | Jan 4th 2021

-HouseExpo is a nice environment for active SLAM research, it provides a simulation environment that enables a robot to move around in a 2D world and drawing maps of the environment.
-The default output of the simulation a egocentic (the agent centered in the image) local map.
+HouseExpo is a nice environment for active SLAM research; it provides a simulation environment that enables a robot to move around in a 2D world and draw maps of the environment.
+The default output of the simulation is an egocentric (the agent centered in the image) local map.
 A recent work provides a nice framework for learning-based exploration tasks.
-It uses egocentric local maps and global maps as its input to the learning-based controller.
-To implement an approach like on HouseExpo we would need to code it up ourself.
-This blog is going to talk about how to get a egocentric global map in HouseExpo.
+It uses egocentric local maps and global maps as the input to the learning-based controller.
+To implement an approach like on HouseExpo, we would need to code it up ourselves.
+This blog is going to talk about how to get an egocentric global map in HouseExpo.

-Before we do anything we need to first figure out the coordinate system used in HouseExpo.
-For any map the origin \((0, 0)\) is at the upper left corner.
-If we use a Cartesian coordinate as comparison, the positive \(x\)-axis in HouseExpo is along the negative \(y\)-axis and the positive \(y\)-axis co-aligns with the positive \(x\)-axis of the Cartesian coordinates.
-As for the orientation, going from the positive \(x\)-axis in the Cartesian coordinates to the negative \(x\)-axis counterclockwise is going from \(0^\circ\) to \(180^\circ\), if going clockwise then it is from \(0^\circ\) to \(-180^\circ\) in HouseExpo.
+Before we do anything, we need to first figure out the coordinate system used in HouseExpo.
+For any map, the origin \((0, 0)\) is at the upper left corner.
+If we use a Cartesian coordinate system as comparison, the positive \(x\)-axis in HouseExpo is along the negative \(y\)-axis, and the positive \(y\)-axis co-aligns with the positive \(x\)-axis of the Cartesian coordinates.
+As for the orientation, going from the positive \(x\)-axis in the Cartesian coordinates to the negative \(x\)-axis counterclockwise is going from \(0^\circ\) to \(180^\circ\); if going clockwise, then it is from \(0^\circ\) to \(-180^\circ\) in HouseExpo.

 The following can be dissected into two steps: centering the agent and rotating the map.
-To do this we need to know the size of the background canvas \((h, w)\), the position of the agent in the global map \((p_x, p_y)\) and the size of the global map \((g_x, g_y)\).
-The we can assign the corresponding cells in the canvas to have equal values as in the global map.
+To do this, we need to know the size of the background canvas \((h, w)\), the position of the agent in the global map \((p_x, p_y)\), and the size of the global map \((g_x, g_y)\).
+Then we can assign the corresponding cells in the canvas to have values equal to those in the global map.

 Powered by Powered by MathJax